geenen124/trepl.nvim/README.md

 * `Trepl selection` - send the current selection.
 * `Trepl selected_lines` - send the lines included in your current selection.

+N.B.
+The following commands make use of treesitter, so please make sure that the correct parser is installed and that trepl supports it:
+* `Trepl variable` - send the current variable.
+* `Trepl function` - send the current function.
+* `Trepl class` - send the current class.

+## Supported Languages
+The following languages are supported for intelligent treesitter-powered selections:
+- python

 ## License
 `trepl.nvim` is open-source software released under the MIT License.